melezhik/swat-examples/dancer/README.md

 # SYNOPSIS

 Swat tests for dancer app.
+This is sample dancer application and could be used as smoke tests target in various CI processes, f.e. when running tests in travis.

 # USAGE